HTML5 Form Validation With HTML Service: 5 Key Benefits

 });

-Using HTML5 Constraints for Input Validation
+Leveraging HTML5 Constraints for Robust Validation

-<input type="text" id="zipcode" pattern="^\d{5}(-\d{4})?$" title="Enter a valid US zipcode">
+<input type="text" id="zipcode" pattern="^d{5}(-d{4})?$" title="Enter a valid US ZIP code">

 document.getElementById('email').addEventListener('invalid', function (event) {